JorjaFox/website/_posts-old-blog/2009-12-31-december-roundup.md

 Credit to <a href="http://chuck-charles.livejournal.com/">Chuck_Charles</a> for the awesome photo manips.
 You can download more on <a href="http://community.livejournal.com/jorjaallaround/493983.html">LiveJournal</a>.
 They're not real pictures, but photo manipulation.
 Don't think you missed a photo shoot.

 <h2>Happy New Year</h2>
 The new year starts tomorrow.
 2010.
 Isn't that amazing?
 CSI will finish it's 10th season in May and we've come a very long way since 1999, when this silly science show started.
-In the 90s, Jorja was on three hit shows (<em>ER</em>, <em>The West Wing</em> and <em>CSI</em>).
-In the 2000s, she was on just <em>CSI</em>.
+In the 90s, Jorja was on three hit shows (_ER_, _The West Wing_ and _CSI_).
+In the 2000s, she was on just _CSI_.
 I can't wait to see where she goes next!

 Oh, and as a present for you, <a href="https://jorjafox.net/2009/12/30/some-videos-for-the-new-year/">here are some videos</a> to get you through the long night.